JakobSig/S2L8sharpening/README.md

-# S2L8sharpening code and data will be published here
+SLsharpening code and data will be published here